 Character Progression and Gear Trophies

-The below trophies involve upgrading your gear and skills, something you should be well equipped to do with all the resources you’ll gather during this long phase of your journey.
+The below trophies in this Assassin’s Creed Valhalla Trophy Guide involve upgrading your gear and skills, something you should be well equipped to do with all the resources you’ll gather during this long phase of your journey.

 Face My Might!